 She also covers topics such as cat care, cat behavior, and cat rescue.
 You can connect with the Ragdoll community on Instagram and spend hours browsing adorable cat photos.

-Second, most perfume is synthesized from chemicals, and these chemicals get on your cat’s coat as he's doing his business.
+Also, most perfume is synthesized from chemicals, and these chemicals get on your cat’s coat as he's doing his business.
 And the next time he licks himself clean, they enter his system.
 We don’t know just how harmful these chemicals are for your cat, but it’s not something you want to take chances with.

 A good unscented litter is more than enough to control smell.
-If it has antimicrobial agents, all the better—since now you’re rooting out and eliminating the cause of the odor.
+If it has antimicrobial agents, then all the better—since now you’re rooting out and eliminating the cause of the odor.

-Usually scented litters fail because a cat stops using the litter box because it smells so potent and offensive to the cat.
+Usually, scented litters fail because a cat stops using the litter box because it smells so potent and offensive to the cat.
 A cat’s nose smells 14 times stronger than a human's, and most scented litters are chemically produced, meaning that they use chemicals and perfumes that make a cat not want to use the litter box.

 You want litter that clumps.
 If the sand does not clump where a cat pees or poops, you won’t be able to get rid of it right away.
-The waste will slowly sink to the bottom, and now you have to dump out the litter box, rinse it, and start again.
+The waste will slowly sink to the bottom, and you would have to dump out the litter box, rinse it, and start again.

-The only thing is, clumping litter will harden on any wet surface.
+However, clumping litter will harden on any wet surface.
 That means if you keep the litter box in a bathroom with a shower—anywhere with a wet surface—when your cat kicks litter out of the box, it’ll stick to your floors and you’ll have to scrape it off.

 Clay litter is the most common on the market.
 That’s why it’s also the cheapest.
 It absorbs odor well—that is, until it becomes saturated with urine.
 That’s why it’s so important to get clumping litter so you can remove waste and lay down new litter regularly.